 Diamonds with faint color can lack a little of the “pure” sparkle we see in colorless stones.
 But they make up for it with stunning fire and have no shortage of brilliance.
 Too often, we are told that only colorless diamonds have sufficient brilliance, but this is simply not true.
 The brilliance of an M color diamond is slightly different than that produced by a D color, but that’s all.
 It is different, not “less”, or “worse”.

 M color suits a modern round brilliant cut better than other cuts.
 Others will expose the color in a way that may not be totally satisfying.
 The depth of a modern round brilliant allows the color to just sing in the right setting.

 Choosing a Setting

 Metal choice is entirely subjective.
-Broadly speaking, colorless diamonds work really well in white metals.
+Broadly speaking, colorless diamonds work exceedingly well in white metals.
 Metals like platinum or white gold, however, can expose even the faintest hint of yellow in any diamond.
 But with M diamonds, due to the level of color present, we’re not trying to avoid showing the yellow tint.
-The contrast of white metal and faint yellow diamond can work really well.
+The contrast of white metal and faint yellow diamond can work rather well.

 Even better, though, is when a diamond with a high color level is set into yellow gold.
-The warmth of the yellow metal massively increases the apparent color level of the stone.
+The yellow metal’s warmth massively increases the stone’s apparent color level.
 What was a faint color suddenly becomes a lovely warm glow, and looks stunning.

 The Pros and Cons of M Color Diamonds